Melissa Benoist & Blake Jenner’s Relationship: From ‘Glee’ Co-Stars To Failed Marriage

-We sure didn’t see the demise of Melissa Benoist and Blake Jenner’s marriage coming, as their nearly two-year wedded bliss is ending in divorce.
+We sure didn’t see the demise of Melissa Benoist and Blake Jenner’s marriage coming, as their nearly two years of wedded bliss is ending in divorce.
 They seemed like such a happy couple, and we’ve got a timeline of their adorable romance after meeting on the set of ‘Glee’ in 2012.

 Another one bites the dust.
 Supergirl star Melissa Benoist, 28, has filed for divorce from her former Glee co-star Blake Jenner, 24, after just under two years of marriage.
 She cited irreconcilable differences in the split, but we still don’t know exactly what drove these lovebirds apart.
 What we do know is things started out so promising for the couple.